 Interestingly, The X Factor seems to fit better into a double vinyl album format, which can be appreciated with the recent 180g reissue, possibly because grouping the tracks into twos or threes makes the totality of the record’s 71 minutes seem less overwhelming.
 In this format The X Factor splits rather neatly into four episodes.

-A trait of the album which is somewhat mystifying is the fact that there is no more than one instance of harmony guitars (octaves not counted), and not one single instance of harmony vocals (unlike on B-side track Justice Of The Peace).
-The latter production choice does Bayley few favors, as his lower-register fight to stay in tune is displayed in all its dubious glory.
-His best performance on the record is on album closer The Unbeliever, where he very nearly screams the chorus because it’s out of his range.
+A trait of the album which is utterly mystifying is the fact that there is no more than one instance of harmony guitars (octaves not counted), and not one single instance of harmony vocals (unlike on B-side track Justice Of The Peace).
+The latter production choice does Bayley few favors, as his lower-register singing seems naked and one-dimensional on much of the material.
+One of his best performances on the record is on album closer The Unbeliever, where he very nearly screams the chorus because it’s out of his range.

 Ultimately, the responsibility for The X Factor‘s shortcomings must fall on the shoulders of Steve Harris.
 With Smith, Dickinson and Birch all out of the picture, there had never been a Maiden album where the bassist was so completely in charge.
 The X Factor represents what Harris wanted at a time when he could pretty much make exactly the Iron Maiden album he envisioned, at his own pace and in his own studio.